Han unification: Unihan "abstract characters"

 Since the Unihan standard encodes "abstract characters", not "glyphs", the graphical artifacts produced by Unicode have been considered temporary technical hurdles, and at most, cosmetic.
 However, again, particularly in Japan, due in part to the way in which Chinese characters were incorporated into Japanese writing systems historically, the inability to specify a particular variant was considered a significant obstacle to the use of Unicode in scholarly work.
 For example, the unification of "grass" (explained above), means that a historical text cannot be encoded so as to preserve its peculiar orthography.
 Instead, for example, the scholar would be required to locate the desired glyph in a specific typeface in order to convey the text as written, defeating the purpose of a unified character set.
 Unicode has responded to these needs by assigning variation selectors so that authors can select grapheme variations of particular ideographs (or even other characters).

 Small differences in graphical representation are also problematic when they affect legibility or belong to the wrong cultural tradition.
 Besides making some Unicode fonts unusable for texts involving multiple "Unihan languages", names or other orthographically sensitive terminology might be displayed incorrectly.
 (Proper names tend to be especially orthographically conservative—compare this to changing the spelling of one's name to suit a language reform in the US or UK.)
 While this may be considered primarily a graphical representation or rendering problem to be overcome by more artful fonts, the widespread use of Unicode would make it difficult to preserve such distinctions.
 The problem of one character representing semantically different concepts is also present in the Latin part of Unicode.
-The Unicode character for an apostrophe is the same as the character for a right single quote (’).
+The Unicode character for a curved apostrophe is the same as the character for a right single quote (’).
 On the other hand, the capital Latin letter A is not unified with the Greek letter Α or the Cyrillic letter А. This is, of course, desirable for reasons of compatibility, and deals with a much smaller alphabetic character set.